blueworldmedia/releasemon/README.md

 Releasemon is designed to actively monitor a known version file for changes, and if an update occurs restart supervisor managed programs.

-It was inspired by Tim Schumacher's superfsmon script, but is designed for automatically reload changes in a hands-off production environment and includes some addtional functionality.
+It was specifically written to restart Laravel queues on deployment when *the contents* of a known version or timestamp file has changed.

+Originally inspired by Tim Schumacher's superfsmon script, releasemon is optimized to restart applications only when a specific file is seen to have updates made to its contents.
+This is more resource friendly as it won't keep file notification handles open for every file in a given directory (e.g all your repository source files) which can cause inotify limits to be hit on large filesystems.
+Notable, simply updating the timestamp (e.g. through an rsync) will NOT force restart, meaning you can limit restarts based on explicit file updates and not through unreleated filesystem changes.

+realeasmon also adds some new functionality such as random offsets on restart times (which can be useful for distributing load spikes).

 Specifically, releasemon will: